-1. The President shall from time to time, give to the Congress information of the state of the Confederacy, and recommend to their consideration such measures as he shall judge necessary and expedient; he may, on extraordinary occasions, convene both houses, or either of them; and in case of disagreement between them, with respect to the time of adjournment, he may adjourn them to such time as he shall think proper; he shall receive Ambassadors and other public ministers; he shall take care that the laws be faithfully executed, and shall commission all the officers of the Confederate States.
+1. The President shall from time 7., give to the Co 1.
+The President shall from time of a give to the Cogress information of the state of the intederacy, and recommend to their consideration such icasures as he shall do not considerated and include accessary and expedient; he may, on extraordinal eccasions, convene both houses, or either of them; and case of disagreement between them, with respect to it time of adjournment, he may adjourn them to such time he shall think proper; he shall receive Ambassadors at other public ministers; he shall take care that the laws in initially executed, and shall commission all the officers of the Confederate States.

 Section 4.
+Section 4.

-1. The President, Vice President, and all civil officers of the Confederate States, shall be removed from office on impeachment for, and conviction of treason, bribery, or other high crimes and misdeanors.
+I. The President, Vice President, and all civil officers the Confederate States, shall be removed from office on in peachment for, and conviction of treason, bribery, or othough crimes and misdemeanors.